(Updated 1/9/2025)

-I do not consider authors of fiction.
-Other agents are far better than I for that area.
+I do not represent authors of fiction.
+Other agents are far better equipped than I am in that area.

-- Credibility: Theology books by respected theologians, apologetics books by respected apologists, history books by historians, etc. Even if you are an excellent writer, you need to have the credentials accompanying whatever you create.
+- Credibility: Theology books by respected theologians, apologetics books by respected apologists, history books by historians, etc. Even if you are an excellent writer, you must have the credentials accompanying your writing.

-- Focus: Few authors navigate a wide variety of categories successfully, and they are usually successful in one before trying the other.
+- Focus: Only a handful (as in less than a dozen) of authors successfully navigate various categories and usually succeed in one before trying another.
 You need to start somewhere.
-Pick a lane.
+Pick a lane for a good long while before diversifying.

 Stacey Zink